cloudback/docs/content/features/email-notifications.md

 <img src="/static/features/edit-storage.png" alt="Edit storage" width=500/>

-### 2. GitHub outage

-GitHub itself may go offline, sometimes it happens and may last a few hours.
-Cloudback will try to backup 6 times in 6 hours.
-If nothing works a backup will fail.
-There is a [GitHub Status](https://www.githubstatus.com/) page where you can check the `API Requests` operational status.

-### 3. GitHub account issue
+### 2. GitHub account issue

 There may be two types of issues related to your GitHub account:
 - [Cloudback App](github.com/apps/cloudback) installation may be suspended or uninstalled from your account.
 If the application is uninstalled, Cloudback cannot access your data so backup fails.
 - Repository may be deleted or inaccessible to Cloudback App
 - Your GitHub account may be locked or suspended.
 It is rare but happens.
 Please check your account is accessible.

-### 4. Cloudback issue
+### 3. Cloudback issue

 Sometimes backup software itself can fail.
 It happens and our Cloudback Support Team is in charge to recover the backup, analyze a root cause and implement all necessary changes to prevent it from happening in the future.
+Please [contact us](/contact-us) if you think it is the case.

+### 4. GitHub outage

+GitHub itself may go offline, sometimes it happens and may last a few hours.
+Cloudback will try to backup 6 times in 6 hours.
+If nothing works a backup will fail.
+There is a [GitHub Status](https://www.githubstatus.com/) page where you can check the `API Requests` operational status.

 ## Notifications on a successful backup